romainb33/movie-app/README.md

 # Fleet Movie App

-Fleet Movie App is a SPA created with React, it allows users to find a specific movies and display details on it.
+Fleet Movie App is a SPA created with React, it allows users to find a specific movie and display details on it.

 ## Run the app